Austinbyrne46/22582053-Fin_metrics-/README.md

 investors. - Evaluate whether investing in past good performers is a good strategy.

+# Introduction

+This question will provide insight into industry fund flows between actively managed funds.
+More specifically, I will firstly be evaluating whether funds that have performed well in the past provides an indicator to investors that they will perform well in the future.
+I will then be evaluating whether this is a good investment strategy, to continually invest in funds that have performed well in the past.
+A crucial component of this analysis is the look back period, ie) how long must a fund perform well before it is indacted as an above average performing fund.
+In this question I will be evaluating a look back period of 3 years and 10 years.

 ## Loading the data and relevant packages

+The relevant data that is loaded here contains information on the various actively traded funds, along with trading flow data and returns.

 ``` r
 #Loading the data